 A baby over 6 months old may not like the taste of a plain oral electrolyte solution.

-(about 3 milliliters) of juice to each feeding of unflavored oral electrolyte solution.
+teaspoon (about 3 milliliters) of juice to each feeding of unflavored oral electrolyte

 If your baby can keep an electrolyte solution down for more than a couple of hours

-without vomiting, gradually increase the amount you give.
+without vomiting, slowly increase the amount you give.
 For instance, if your little

 one normally drinks 4 ounces (about 120 milliliters) per feeding, slowly work up to